Ultimate Packing Guide: What to Pack for a Trip to Charleston SC in 2025 (you’ll want more than just clothing)

 You simply can’t go wrong with a blouse or button down.
 I personally never travel without a white button down, because it can be worn with literally everything and easily be dressed up or down.

-The stiff collar and ruffle cap sleeves on this V-neck blue pinstripe blouse will take a simple look and make it immediately elevated.
+The stiff collar and ruffle cap sleeves on this V-neck blue pinstripe button down will take a simple look and make it immediately elevated.
 You’ll want to pair this one with dark wash denim or white denim.

 Outerwear